YolandaXiao/AZtools/README.md

 1) Academic Publication(s) (PDFs) that describe the tool.
 [Here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5210563/pdf/gkw1083.pdf) is an example for ChimerDB 3.0, a database for fusion genes.
 2) PubMed Central Reference Number (PMCID), a unique identification number for works in PubMed Central's digital archive of scientific literature.

-AZtools is at [http://dev.aztec.io:8092](http://dev.aztec.io:8092).
+**AZtools is at [http://dev.aztec.io:8092](http://dev.aztec.io:8092)**.
 You may submit any number of PDFs such that the total size is less than 1 GB.
-There is also a field for the PMCID.
-However, if PubMed does not allow full text access to the publication, you will have to upload a PDF instead.
+There is also a field for the PMCID. *However, if PubMed does not allow full text access to the publication, you will have to upload a PDF instead*.
 The response to your submission will be a JSON object containing the metadata of the software.

 AZtools also supports email submission.
 You may email the PDF to `az.tools100@gmail.com` and expect a response in an attachment `response.json` and in a formatted table in the email body.

 ### Developers

-To contribute to this repository, you will first need to set up the project.
-The instructions to do so are as follows:
+To contribute to this repository, you will first need to **set up the project**.
+The instructions on how to do so are as follows:

 1) `$ git clone https://github.com/ankurpapneja/AZtools.git` This may take a couple minutes.